Jonothen099/Jonothen099/README.md

  ### Technologies and tools used:
  - **SwiftUi**
  - **Realm Persistance Data Base**
-   - > To manage user portfolio's data in a persistent manner.
+   - > To manage calculator history data in a persistent manner.
  - **MVVM Architecture**